barryclark/jekyll-now/cloudnativelondon/sponsor.md

 #### Can we host an event at our office?

-We are looking for a new venue host who can host 50-100 people on a regular basis (first Wednesday of every month).
-Email organisers@cloudnativelon.com to discuss!
+We aren't currently looking for a new venue, but if you have a venue and can commit to hosting 50-100 people on the first Wednesday of every month, email organisers@cloudnativelon.com to discuss!

 #### Can we run an event on a specific day?